Eschatologue/CM_wiki/docs/gameplay/playing-the-game.md

 Each spell description in *chapter 11* begins with a block of information, including the spell's name, level, school of magic, casting time, range, components, and duration.
 The rest of a spell entry describes the spell's effect.

-> Casting in Armor
+> Casting in Armour
 >
 >
-> Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armor you are wearing to cast a spell.
-You are otherwise too distracted and physically hampered by your armor for spellcasting.
+> Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armour you are wearing to cast a spell.
+You are otherwise too distracted and physically hampered by your armour for spellcasting.
 >

 ### Casting Time